magicink/connect-n/README.md

-# Connect Four
+# Connect N
-A rendition of the classic game "Connect 4" created using ES6 and Webpack
+It's like "Connect 4", but it supports a variable number of columns, rows, and players.